 |Item||The period of eligibility at the location||must be no more than...|

 |1.||from which the dependants are being removed||three nights.|

 |2.||to which the dependants are being removed||two weeks.|

 Examples: The examples at section 7.5.17 also apply to this subsection, except that the location the dependants are removed to will not be a posting location.

 A member eligible for temporary accommodation allowance must pay a contribution for the accommodation to the Commonwealth.

 Exception: A person granted accommodation under subsection 7.5.7 (the SAFE scheme) is not required to contribute.

 See: Division 5 section 7.5.29 for the amount of contribution to be paid

-A member must notify the Housing Management Centre Manager of any change in the number of dependants living in the temporary accommodation.
+A member must notify the Defence Housing Australia Regional Director of any change in the number of dependants living in the temporary accommodation.
 A change may mean that their eligibility for the allowance is reassessed.

 Application to Reservists: Yes, on continuous full-time service.